-- the right to be informed, by way of this Policy; - the right to correct or update any personal information held by Challenger; - in certain circumstances, to restrict or object to the processing of personal information, or request that personal information is deleted; - where personal information has been provided voluntarily, or otherwise consented to its use, the right to withdraw consent; - in certain circumstances, the right to receive a copy of the personal information which has been provided to us, in a structured, commonly used and machine-readable format or to request that the information is transferred to another party (known as 'data portability'); and - the right to complain to a Data Protection Authority (see further below).
+- the right to be informed, by way of this Policy; - the right to correct or update any personal information held by Challenger; - in certain circumstances, to restrict or object to the processing of personal information, or request that personal information is deleted;

+- where personal information has been provided voluntarily, or otherwise consented to its use, the right to withdraw consent; - in certain circumstances, the right to receive a copy of the personal information which has been provided to us, in a structured, commonly used and machine-readable format or to request that the information is transferred to another party (known as 'data portability'); and - the right to complain to a Data Protection Authority (see further below).

-Questions, requests for additional information or requests to exercise the rights of a person may require identification and should be made to a Director in writing.
+Questions, requests for additional information or requests to exercise the rights of a person may require identification and should be made to a Director in writing https://ico.org.uk/concerns/ or 0303 123 1113.